What's the Difference Between Graduation Announcements and Invitations?

 on the tenth of June

-two-thousand and twenty-three
+two-thousand and twenty-five

 John has accepted a position at